laher/fuzzymenu.vim/README.md

 endif
 ```

-Please use a central `plugin/*.vim` file to define filetype-specific mappings (rather than `ftplugin/`). fuzzymenu will look after which entries to show based on the `for` parameter and the filetype.
+From within your plugin, please use a central `plugin/*.vim` file to define filetype-specific mappings (rather than `ftplugin/`). fuzzymenu will look after which entries to show based on the `for` parameter and the filetype.
 It's just how fuzzymenu's registration mechanism works.

 ## Configuration

+See [./doc/fuzzymenu.txt](./doc/fuzzymenu.vim.txt) for full details ...

+Some starting points:

 `g:fuzzymenu_auto_add`: set to `0` to prevent fuzzymenu adding its own entries.
 Now define your own instead.
 Default is 1
 `g:fuzzymenu_position`: position of menu (default is 'down'.
 See fzf.vim)